 Kimberly Giarratano is a Jersey girl living in northeastern Pennsylvania with her husband and three young children.
 When she isn’t plotting her mystery novels while driving long stretches in her minivan, Kimberly is daydreaming about living in a warmer climate.
 She is also fascinated by ghosts, the 90s, and Veronica Mars — all which is reflected in her writing.
 Her debut novel, Grunge Gods and Graveyards, won the 2015 Silver Falchion for Best YA at Killer Nashville.
 Connect with Kimberly at www.kimberlyggiarratano.com or @KGGiarratano.

 Liz Milliron is a software technical writer with a penchant for reading, martial arts, and tech gadgets.
 Her love affair with the mystery genre started when she was 13 and read her first Agatha Christie.
 Mary Higgins Clark’s Where are the Children? and J.R.R Tolkien’s Lord of the Rings ignited a passion for creating her own stories.
 She is the author of The Laurel Highlands Mysteries.
-Her short fiction has appeared at Mysterical-e, and in Blood on the Bayou, Fish Out of Water, and Mystery Most Historical.
+Her short fiction has appeared at Mysterical-e, and in several anthologies including the Anthony-winning Blood on the Bayou and Mystery Most Historical.
 She is also the author of the Hero’s Sword middle-grade fantasy series as M.E.
 Sutton.
 Visit her at lizmilliron.com, find her on Facebook, or follow her on Twitter.

 Pamela A. Oberg is an avid reader and fledgling writer of mysteries, who read her way to the adult section of the library by third grade.
 A former senior IT manager, she currently manages an online testing program at an educational assessment company.
 Founder of the writers’ discussion group Writers on Words, Pamela finds inspiration in the complex world of standardized assessments, her rug-hooking circle, and the grocery store.
 Pamela published her first short story, “The City,” in New England’s Best Crime Fiction: Blood Moon.
 She’s still working on her website, but you can follow her on Twitter as @stonecreekwrite.